bhumikagupta/cmps-296/README.md

 Following are the steps for the code to run :

 i) Clone the github.
-ii) Follow the instructions at https://github.com/brendano/stanford_corenlp_pywrapper to access stanford-corenlp-full-2016-10-31 iii)
+ii) Follow the instructions at https://github.com/brendano/stanford_corenlp_pywrapper to access stanford-corenlp-full-2016-10-31 and place it the package folder. iii)